Find out if your university has a formal exchange agreement

 Apply to Queen's

-After your home university exchange office has nominated you to study at Queen's, our Admission office will send you detailed instructions via email.
-This will include a link to an online application form that you must complete.
+After your home university exchange office has nominated you to study at Queen's, our Admission office will send you detailed instructions via email within 5 business days after the nomination.
+This will include a link to the online application and application instructions.
 You must submit any supporting documents to your home university exchange office.
-Your home office will send them directly to Queen's.
+Your home office will send them directly to Queen's via a secure form.
+Official transcript should include, whenever possible, your current class enrollments.
 We do not accept direct applications from students.